Updated: Sep 21

 Key weaknesses of Indus are:

-Dependence on 2/3 tenants increases concentration risk (a weak tenant like Vodafone Idea has led to receivables getting stretched)
+Dependence on 2 or 3 tenants increases concentration risk (a weak tenant like Vodafone Idea has led to receivables getting stretched)

 Fuel price risk – As the towers are powered by generators still and the fuel is a pass-through item in most contracts, there might be volatility and an inability to fully pass the higher fuel (oil) price to the tenants